Data4America/simple-static-stories/contents/about/index.md

 title: About Data4America
 ---

-# Bringing Data Science to the study of Politics
+# Bringing Data Science to Politics

 Data4America.org is an educational and non-partisan non-profit bringing data science to politics.